• Skip to primary navigation

 Make the Japchae Sauce

-• In a small bowl, dissolve sugar with hot water, then add in the soy sauce and sesame oil.
+- In a small bowl, dissolve ¼ cup sugar with ½ cup hot water.
+Then add in ½ cup soy sauce and 2 tablespoons sesame oil.
 Set it aside.

 Cooking the Japchae